-A majority believes that the Agreement's dispute resolution provisions are an improvement over those in the North American Free Trade Agreement (NAFTA) and over many recent FTAs, with the notable exception of CAFTA.
+A majority believes that the Agreement's dispute resolution provisions are an improvement over those in the North American Free Trade Agreement (NAFTA) and over most recent FTAs.

-As discussed above, a majority of TEPAC would like to see additional provisions included in the Agreement.
-As it has alluded to in previous reports, TEPAC believes that public participation helps ensure that an agreement's provisions operate as intended and greatly increases opportunities to guarantee the effective enforcement of environmental laws and to enhance capacity building and sustainable development efforts.
+As discussed above, a majority of TEPAC is pleased to see enhanced public participation provisions in the TPA.
+As it has stated in previous reports, TEPAC believes that public participation helps ensure that an agreement's provisions operate as intended and greatly increases opportunities to guarantee the effective enforcement of environmental laws and to enhance capacity building and sustainable development efforts.
 It is pleased to see that steps are being made to increase public participation in the region and urges USTR and Congress to monitor closely the implementation of these provisions.
+In particular, this majority is pleased that, following the issuance of its report on the U.S.-Peru FTA, in which it requested enhancement of the public participation provisions, these enhancements were included.

-A similar majority of the members believes the dispute resolution procedures will help ensure that the FTA meets Congress's environmental objectives, but thinks that these procedures are not as effective as they should be.
-The majority is especially concerned about the fact that the public submission process does not reflect a mandatory requirement that dispute resolution panels accept submissions from civil society.
+A similar majority of the members believes the dispute resolution procedures will help ensure that the TPA meets Congress's environmental objectives.
+The majority is pleased to see that the public submission process reflects a mandatory requirement that dispute resolution panels accept submissions from civil society.